khawajafarooq/WantCoffee/README.md

 ## Want Coffee? ☕
-This app takes coffee order and send it to coffee cafe via email.
+This app takes coffee order and inform coffee company.
 The purpose of this app is to learn layouts and intents, covered by Udacity.

+### Features
+- Take the order from user
+- Send the email to coffee company

 ### Author 🙏🏻
 **Web**: [Khawaja Farooq](http://khawajafarooq.github.io)